kasperbrink/markdown-cv/index.md

 *Main achievements*
 - Driving ML use cases in manufacturing for product quality control and contamination detection, including surrounding IT/OT for operations
-- Driving design and implementation of entreprise-wide, GMP compliant ML training pipeline in collaboration with lead from R&D
+- Design and implementation of entreprise-wide, GMP compliant ML training pipeline in collaboration with lead from R&D
 - Defining and owning ML/AI vision for Novo Nordisk PS
 - Ensuring LoB knowledge and adoption
 - Point of contact for data platform teams